ViliLipo/ViliLipo.github.io/cv.md

 ## Goals

 - An industrious first year Computer science graduate looking for a summer job
-- I advance my skills invidually
+- I advance my skills individually
 - I am quick to adapt new practices
 - I have experience in professional cooperation and leadership positions.
 - I have made software architecture decisions in real and hobby projects